crisp-oss/chappe/README.md

 ### How to write guides?

-Guides are stored within `guides` in your data directory.
+Guides are stored within `guides/` in your data directory.
 A guide is stored as a Markdown file named `index.md` in a sub-directory with the guide name eg. `hello-world`.
 The sub-directory structure directly maps to the final URL that you get: for instance `guides/hello-world/index.md` results in eg. `http://docs.acme.com/guides/hello-world/`.

 #### Structure of a guide file